dimddev/ginx/README.md

 ----
 ## Using of docker

-If you prefer to use docker, go one directory back, and start the script
+If you prefer to use docker, go one directory back, and run the script

     $ ./install_ginx_on_docker.sh

-After setup is done, you could connect to ginx as usual.
+After setup is done, you could run and connect to docker ginx as usual.

 ----
 ## Usage: